-Bleubird is one of my very favorite hip hop artists hands down.
+Bleubird is one of my very favorite hip hop artists.
 Especially since seeing him perform live.
 To say his show was impressive is a massive understatement.

 He is also a fellow Florida native which could be part of why I relate so much to his sound.